top of page

 MODULE 5 - FINAL DESIGN PROJECTS (Online)

-To be able to provide an international PDC certificate, the course will include a final design project.
-All students will do a project simulating the design for a client.
+To be able to provide an international 72 hours Permaculture Design Certificate, the course will include a final design project.
+All students will develop a project simulating the design for a client.
+This will be developed at your own pace, in groups.
 The project will be presented at the end of the permaculture design course and will be a great opportunity for the students to metabolise the newly-acquired knowledge and receive feedback from the teacher.

 The hand over of the final designs will be organised with the teachers, who will provide feedback before delivering the certificate.